Malikhuntsthreats/Endpoint-Process-Watchdog/README.md

 Action: TERMINATED
 Timestamp: 2025-11-23 01:34:12

 📋 Notice

 Requires Python 3.7+

 Requires elevated permissions for full process visibility

-Does not replace an enterprise EDR — it is for training, detection logic, and SOC readiness
+Does NOT replace an enterprise EDR — it is for training, detection logic, and SOC readiness

 👤 Author